Meet the PI/PS Office Team

 Erica Smock (she/her) has been the dean for the Office of Public Interest/Public Service Law and Careers at Columbia Law School since 2017.
 In that capacity, she leads efforts to build career pathways, public interest/advocacy initiatives, programming, community and support for justice-oriented students and alumni.
 She oversees key programs and works closely with faculty, practitioners, students and other stakeholders on social justice issues.

 Prior to joining Columbia, Dean Smock had a distinguished public interest career focused primarily on gender justice and reproductive rights advocacy.
-Most recently, she served as the senior director for judicial strategy at the Center for Reproductive Rights in New York City, where she led strategic campaigns and amicus brief strategy around the center’s domestic litigation, including the successful U.S. Supreme Court abortion case Whole Woman's Health v.
+Most recently, she served as the senior director for judicial strategy at the Center for Reproductive Rights in New York City, where she led strategic campaigns and amicus brief strategy around the center’s domestic litigation, including the successful U.S. Supreme Court case Whole Woman's Health v.
 Hellerstedt (2016).

 After graduating from Columbia Law School in 1995, Dean Smock clerked for the Hon.
 Anita B. Brody, U.S. District Court, E.D.
 PA, and Hon.
 Leonard I. Garth, U.S. Court of Appeals, Third Circuit.
 After spending one year as an associate at O’Melveny & Myers (where she engaged in pro bono work on domestic violence advocacy), she worked as a staff attorney at Legal Aid Services of Oregon and as a regional staff attorney at the Northwest Women's Law Center (now Legal Voice) in Seattle.
-Dean Smock then became legislative counsel at the Center for Reproductive Rights, where she directed the national state legislative program and engaged in advocacy on reproductive rights issues.
+Dean Smock then became legislative counsel at the Center for Reproductive Rights, where she directed the national state legislative program and engaged in advocacy on reproductive health issues.
 After working at the PI/PS Office for a number of years, she returned to the Center for Reproductive Rights in 2014 to its newly formed judicial strategy team.

 Dean Smock graduated from Brown University with a bachelor's degree with honors in political science.
+At Columbia Law School, Dean Smock was a member of Columbia Law Review, Human Rights Internship Program, Columbia Law Women’s Association and Family Advocacy Clinic.

 Prior to joining the PI/PS Office in 2024, Nicolle Salazar (she/her) served as program administrator of TRIALS, the Training and Recruitment Initiative for Admission to Leading Law Schools.
 TRIALS is a partnership between the AT Foundation, Harvard Law School, and the NYU School of Law.
 In this role, Nicolle worked to support the personal, academic, and professional growth of pre-law students of underrepresented backgrounds and modest means.